Usajid/731_assign6/README.md

 <ul>
 <li>First I did feature engineering.
 Please refer to notebook for more details.</li>
-<li>Then, I did change in value over time graphical anlysis on the given dataset.</li>
+<li>Then, I did change in value over time graphical analysis and EMWA graphical analysis on the given dataset.</li>
 <li>Finally, we trained and evaluated two anomaly detection based models separately on the given dataset to detect anomalies.</li>
 </ul>